mosh666/PSmediaManager/README.md

 - Add regression tests when fixing bugs (especially config/serialization edge cases).
 - Keep mocks isolated in `tests/Support` scripts.
 - Use `-PassThru` during local authoring when you need the raw Pester result without exiting your shell.
+- Tests run in isolated environments with automatic cleanup of temporary directories.

 Static Analysis (standalone run with repo settings):